All Episodes

 Hi, Sean.

-They believe too much in political correctness, and they're ineffective.
+They believe too much in political correctness and they're ineffective.

-Gun owners, they blame the National Rifle Association.
+They blame people like me and you, gun owners, they blame the National Rifle Association.

-Benghazi, IRS, and they keep getting away with it because the bad thing is our government is actually committing crimes, and then they're the ones that are supposed to be in charge of going after criminals.
+And they continuously participate in bad behavior, fast and furious, Benghazi, IRS, and they keep getting away with it because the bad thing is our government is actually committing crimes and then they're the ones that are supposed to be in charge of going after criminals.

-Yeah, they're the ones that gave the guns to let's see, they gave the guns to the kidnappers, the drug cartels and the maniacs and the gangs.
+Yeah, they're the ones that gave the guns to, let's see, they gave the guns to the kidnappers, the drug cartels, and the maniacs and the gangs.

 Exactly.